-- 3.1 Rider Eligibility: For all riders participating at the Confederation or World Championships, the IWWF Rules of Eligibility apply. - 3.2 Minimum requirements: are 800 points for U19, Open and +30, and 400 points for all other categories on the rolling CWWC World Ranking list the day the competition starts.
-Additionally, each federation can enter max.
+- 3.1 Rider Eligibility: For all riders participating at the Confederation or World Championships, the IWWF Rules of Eligibility apply. - 3.2 All riders are required to hold an IWWF License.
+This will be included in the entry fee during 2023 and administered by the Cable Wakeboard Council for 2023. - 3.3 Minimum requirements: are 800 points for U18, Open and +30, and 400 points for all other categories on the rolling CWWC World Ranking list the day the competition starts.

+Additionally, each Federation can enter max.
 2 riders per gender per category with no minimum requirements (wildcard).
 A Rider can only use one wildcard per competition.